 Looking to Success to Get Success

 One area that has had incredible success in recent times is the gaming industry, which has experienced a huge amount of growth.
 Case studies of success are numerous.
 One of the leading brands to look at as a successful brand in a successful sector is Lottoland.
 Lottoland only launched in 2013 (which is hard to believe given the brand’s rapid growth), but they already have over 5.5 million customers and have been successful in finding a niche to appeal to customers through unique bonus features like DoubleJackpot, which enable users to double their jackpot winnings on any lottery.

-Of course, such success has come by realising that there was a gap in the market for insurance-backed business models and it further highlights how improvements and changes in technology can create entirely new options that previously just didn’t exist.
+Of course, such success has come by realizing that there was a gap in the market for insurance-backed business models and it further highlights how improvements and changes in technology can create entirely new options that previously just didn’t exist.

 Innovation to Excite